 If your group is visiting Johnston Ridge at any time May thru October and would like a fee waiver for your group, the confirmation of your request is your fee waiver.

-Ranger-led programs can be reserved at Johnston Ridge Observatory during a four week period each spring and fall.
-Three programs will be offered in 2018 Monday-Friday at 10:00 am, 11:00 am, and 12pm.
+Teachers can reserve a 20-30 minute school program with a Ranger at Johnston Ridge Observatory, May 20 thru June 14, 2019 for our spring field trips and September 23 thru October 11, 2019 for the fall.
+Three programs will be offered in 2019, Monday-Friday at 10:00 am, 11:00 am, and 12pm.
 Schools will only be allowed to reserve two slots for their group, first registered, first served.
-Most programs last about 20 minutes, to learn more about the Ranger-led programs check the Teacher’s Corner.
+Most programs last about 20 minutes.
+If these program times don’t work for your group, your group is welcome to participate in the public programs at 10 minutes after each hour, starting at 1:10pm.
+To learn more about the Ranger-led programs check the Teacher’s Corner.

 The maximum number of students allowed at Ape Cave is 200 students/day.